shirakaba/anime-diverge/docs/shows/bunny-senpai.md

 ---
-title: "Rascal Does Not Dream of Bunny Girl Senpai / Seishun Buta Yarou wa Bunny Girl Senpai no Yume wo Minai"
+title: "Rascal Does Not Dream of Bunny Girl Senpai"
 ---

 # Bunny Girl Senpai